Jerusalem and Gaza -- A world apart

 (CNN)There is a growing canyon between Israelis and Palestinians.
 They live right next to each other, but couldn't be farther apart.
 At no time is that on clearer, starker display than this week.

-In Gaza, at least 55 Palestinians have been killed by Israeli security forces, including one boy who was 12 years old.
+In Gaza, at least 55 Palestinians have been killed by Israeli security forces, including one boy who was 14 years old, the Palestinian Health Ministry said.
 In Jerusalem, Israeli leaders ceremoniously hosted an American delegation to officially open the US embassy.

 In Gaza, 35,000 Palestinians protested in 12 different locations, burning tires, hurling stones, and flying burning kites.
 In Jerusalem, American and Israeli flags were projected on the walls of the Old City with the message "Thank you President Trump."